 Breast feeding is important to prevent food allergy as it exposes the developing immune system of a child to these food antigens so that their immune system learns to make antibodies.
 An antibody is a protein (an immunoglobulin) that specifically binds with the antigen to deactivate and eliminate it.
 The most important advice when it comes to breast feeding is that the mother should ideally eat all the top 8 potentially allergenic foods when she is both pregnant and breastfeeding as this is how her baby becomes capable of dealing with these food proteins.
 Sometimes women are advised to avoid allergic foods.
-This is quite simply stupid advice and will lead to an increase in susceptibilty to food allergy in that child.
+This is quite simply bad advice and will lead to an increase in suseptibilty to food allergy in that child.

 Do children really outgrow food allergy?

-Whether or not children actually outgrow allergies is controversial.
-From a naturopathic perspective most do not actually outgrow them.
+Whether or not children actually outgrow these allergies is controversial.
+From a naturopathic perspective they may not actually outgrow them.
 Exposing a child to a food allergen will often result in an immediate symptom i.e. diarrhoea or skin rash.
 Take the food away and the symptom will disappear.
 However, constant exposure may not result in symptoms.
 This is because every time a child is exposed to an allergen the body sees this as a stress on the system.
 As a result of this perceived “stress” the adrenal glands produce adrenal hormones including adrenalin, noradrenalin, cortisol and aldosterone.